Little Bunny Dwarf Fountain Grass

 Little Bunny Dwarf Fountain Grass Landscape Uses

 You might not think about it, but the Little Bunny is a great option to line a small border.
 When planted together, these ornamentals shine as a mass planting.
 The Little Bunny dwarf fountain grass also excels in your outdoor container gardens.
 For those containers, the Little Bunny is the perfect spiller in these pots.
 However, you need to give the Little Bunny plenty of room to grow.
 These grasses should be spaced about 20 to 24 inches from the center of each plant.
-If you plant in a container, it must be able to hold about 2 to 4 gallons.

 As you can tell, the Little Bunny dwarf fountain grass is an exceptional addition to any area in your yard.
 They can even spruce up those indoor spaces.
 If you want to boost your dried flower arrangements, the plumes can be clipped off and used for these projects.